rockstor/rockstor-doc/services.rst

 ========

 Rockstor supports many services that are necessary or useful in a storage system.
-Service management ie turning on or off and configuration can be done via the **System** - **Services** page of the web-ui.
+Service management, ie turning on or off and configuration can be done via the **System** - **Services** page of the web-ui.
 Note that the **spanner icon** next to each service name is used to **configure** that service.